Financial-Times/nexus-settings/README.md

 For local or internal Jenkins.
 Either use this file or some of its contents to setup access to our new Nexus server.

-You will require the password to use this - please contact the tooling team (Slack: #tooling-team) to obtain a share.
+You will require a system account.
+If you don't already have one contact Service Desk to create one.

-**Important:** In the interest of security we may rotate the password and notice will be given.
+**Important:** In the interest of security you should consider changing this password on a regular basis.

 public-settings.xml
 ===================